-Forecasting essential ocean variables from the Indian Seas comes with several hurdles compared to other regions due to the complex nature of the ocean dynamics and the specific characteristics of the Indian Ocean region such as the land-locked northern boundary.
+Forecasting Essential Ocean Variables (EOVs) for the Indian Seas comes with several hurdles compared to other regions due to the complex nature of the ocean dynamics and the specific characteristics of the Indian Ocean region such as the land-locked northern boundary.
 Major processes that make forecasting difficult in the region include the monsoon system, which brings abrupt and significant variability in wind patterns, precipitation, and oceanic processes.
-Seasonally reversing circulation patterns under the influence of monsoonal winds, coastal upwelling, and interactions with neighbouring ocean basins.
-Scarcity of comprehensive and high-quality observational data for initializing and validating ocean forecast models, particularly in remote areas and during extreme weather events.
+The Indian Ocean is characterized by seasonally reversing circulation patterns under the influence of monsoonal winds, coastal upwelling, and interactions with neighboring ocean basins.
+Comprehensive and high-quality observational data for initializing and validating ocean forecast models are scarce, particularly in remote areas and during extreme weather events.
 The Indian Seas have a complex coastline with extensive estuaries, deltas, and coral reef systems.
 Coastal processes, including tides, waves, and sediment transport, interact with ocean circulation and impact nearshore areas.
-Accurately representing these coastal processes in forecasting models poses challenges due to the high spatial variability and the need for high-resolution data and modelling techniques.
+Accurately representing these coastal processes in forecasting models poses challenges due to the high spatial variability and the need for high-resolution data and modeling techniques.